 Introduction to electronic shares

 When you imagine a share of a company, what do think of?
 For some, images of a large stock certificate bearing the company name appear.
-Unfortunately certified paper stock, or certified shares, are quickly becoming something of the past.
+Unfortunately certificated paper stock, or certificated shares, are quickly becoming something of the past.

-If you have traded shares on the stock market or have brokerage account, you probably already know that most public companies and trading on the market is no longer done by paper stock certificates.
-With the advent of the internet and trading of shares on a large scale, paper stocks have all but become obsolete, making way for company shares to move to digital, uncertified shares.
+If you have traded shares on the stock market or have a brokerage account, you probably already know that most trading on the market is no longer done by paper stock certificates.
+With the advent of the internet and trading of shares on a large scale, paper stocks have all but become obsolete, making way for company shares to move to digital, uncertificated shares.

 In general, there are three ways to issue paperless shares:

-But what are certified, uncertified, and electronic shares, and how can you take advantage on making the move to paperless shares?
+But what are certificated, uncertificated, and electronic shares, and how can you take advantage of making the move to paperless?